Forensic Psychology Salary: What You’ll Earn

 What is the job growth for the field?

-According to the U.S. Bureau of Labor Statistics, employment of psychologists is expected to grow 19 percent between 2014 and 2024, which is much faster than average.
+According to the U.S. Bureau of Labor Statistics, employment of psychologists is expected to grow 14 percent through 2026, which is much faster than average.
 This growth will add 32,500 psychologists to the workforce.
 Why?
 Due to an aging population and health care costs associated with unhealthy lifestyles, personal and family problems and crime and punishment, there will be increased demand for forensic psychology professionals in schools, law enforcement agencies, social service agencies, consulting firms and mental health centers.

 With the growing interest in this popular field, jobs will most likely go to those with doctoral degrees, while master’s degree-holders will find the road to entry into the forensic psychology workplace highly competitive.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.